“You’ve got to get up every morning

 Sadly, their marriage was not as successful as their careers due to his infidelity and mental instability which culminated in hospitalization and divorce.

-As I watched and heard the story portrayed on the stage I remembered her memoir which I read and reviewed here.
+As I watched and heard the story portrayed on the stage I remembered her memoir A Natural Woman which I read and reviewed here.
 The memoir included this part of her life as well as subsequent years, which often were as turbulent as the ones in the musical.

-Carole King insists she never wanted to be a star or diva, and she zealously guarded her privacy.
-According to this book, she valued most her family, relationships, writing songs and sharing her music.
-I am glad she decided to share this side of her life and the lessons it teaches .
-Thank you Carole King.
+As she wrote in the book, Carole King insists she never wanted to be a star or diva, and she zealously guarded her privacy.
+She valued most her family, relationships, writing songs, and sharing her music.
+I am glad she decided to share this side of her life and the lessons it teaches.

 Here is a selection of Carole King’s music